scala/scala3/docs/docs/reference/contextual/derivation.md

 ### Deriving instances elsewhere

-Sometimes one would like to derive a typeclass instance for an ADT after the ADT is defined, without being able to change the code of the ADT itself.
-To do this, simply define an instance using the `derived` method of the typeclass as right-hand side.
+Sometimes one would like to derive a type class instance for an ADT after the ADT is defined, without being able to change the code of the ADT itself.
+To do this, simply define an instance using the `derived` method of the type class as right-hand side.
 E.g, to implement `Ordering` for `Option` define,

 ```scala